henkm/slate/source/index.html.md

 # Introduction

 Welcome to the TicketJames API.
-Use our API to register barcode scanners and synchronise scans.
+Use our API to register barcode scanners and synchronize scans.

 The TicketJames API is a work in progress and currently under heavy development.